mugenen/GlyphControl-release/README.md

 python inference.py --cfg configs/config.yaml --ckpt checkpoints/laion10M_epoch_6_model_wo_ema.ckpt --save_path generated_images --glyph_instructions glyph_instructions.yaml --prompt <Prompt> --num_samples 4
 ```

 If you do not want to generate visual text, you could remove the "--glyph_instructions" parameter in the command.
+You could also specify other parameters like ```a_prompt``` and ```n_prompt``` to monitor the generation process.
+Please see the codes for detailed descriptions.

 ## :open_hands: Demo (Recommend)